dmsaravanan1983/dicegame/README.md

-# dicegame
+# Coffee Slot sample
-sample dice game created for self learning
+sample coffee slot Machine created for self learning

+Please see the development and get Ideas